mrfearless/ModernUI/Controls/ModernUI_Spinner/README.md

 ## Setup ModernUI_Spinner

 * Download the latest version of the ModernUI_Spinner and extract the files.
-The latest release can be found in the [Release](https://github.com/mrfearless/ModernUI/tree/master/Release) folder, or via the [releases](https://github.com/mrfearless/ModernUI/releases) section of this Github repository or can be downloaded directly from [here](https://github.com/mrfearless/ModernUI/blob/master/Release/ModernUI_Spinner.zip?raw=true).
+The latest release can be found via the [releases](https://github.com/mrfearless/ModernUI/releases) section of this Github repository or from the downloads section below.
 * Copy the `ModernUI_Spinner.inc` file to your `masm32\include` folder (or wherever your includes are located)
 * Copy the `ModernUI_Spinner.lib` file to your `masm32\lib` folder (or wherever your libraries are located)
 * Add the main ModernUI library to your project (if you haven't done so already):